huruizverastegui/dags-aks/README.md

 Free services > Azure Kubernetes Service (AKS) - Create Preset configuration : Cost-optimized

-## On that cluster -  install Airflow via helm
+## On that cluster -  install Airflow

+Connect to the aks cluster you just created by navigating to it and selecting connect Via the terminal :
+'az login' to login into azure